-This RA implementation lacks most of the advantages of Apache mentioned in the previous section; however, it may be appealing to some sysadmins nonetheless.
+This RA implementation lacks most of the advantages of Apache mentioned in the previous section; however, it may be appealing to some system administrators nonetheless.
 It is dramatically easier to configure and run; setting up an synserve process is nearly instantaneous.
 It is also much smaller (in terms of lines of code) than Apache, making it much easier to audit, for security reasons or otherwise.
-Furthermore, some sysadmins may already have an SSH security infrastructure in place, and want Subversion to use it.
-Clients using ra_svn can easily tunnel the protocol over SSH.
+Furthermore, some system administrators may already have an SSH security infrastructure in place, and want Subversion to use it.
+Clients using ra_syn can easily tunnel the protocol over SSH.